ax1/ai4adapt/README.md

 - A Gym-like custom environment for security activities is provided, so people with knowledge of RL frameworks can use it with little extra knowledge.
 - The environment is prepared to connect to real digital systems where a cybersecurity expert and a devops engineer may be required depending on the complexity of the security problem.

+The project has been tested to successfully defend against Advanced Persistent Threats (APTs), where an attacker silently takes control of a vulnerable machine in the system and then attempts to escalate access to other machines with higher privileges.
+Once the attacker reaches the final target (typically a server), they could steal information, impersonate members of the organization, or encrypt the server and demand ransom.

 ## Installation

 > DEV status: check inside example files depending on the wanted lib for custom installation instructions.